-The University of North Carolina Medical Center (UNCMC) will offer a new pediatric-focused PGY2 Oncology Residency for the class of 2021-2022.
+The pediatric-focused PGY2 Oncology Residency is a newer program at the University of North Carolina Medical Center (UNCMC) with the first resident graduating in 2022.
 The Pharmacy Department at UNCMC recognizes the need for advanced pharmacy training within the field of pediatric oncology to optimize medication safety in this specialized population and support the growing complexities of pediatric oncology care with pharmacists as an integral member of the interdisciplinary team.
 This program will serve to prepare graduates to assume positions in which they demonstrate leadership and compassion through work as highly skilled providers of care to pediatric oncology patients.
 The residency aims to provide comprehensive training supported by advanced practice models in a variety of oncology care settings.
 Our training program fosters a culture of innovation that supports opportunities for residents and encourages the development of practitioners who demonstrate the attributes of a leader.
 Additionally, we promote an atmosphere of curiosity and one that encourages residents to engage in scholarly pursuits, fosters compassionate delivery of healthcare, and promotes preceptor development.
 Lastly, we aim to provide a collegial environment where residents feel supported through mentorship.

 The North Carolina Cancer Hospital, the clinical home of UNC Lineberger Comprehensive Cancer Center, houses an interdisciplinary cancer care program in a 315,000-square foot building that was dedicated in 2009.
 Within the oncology service line, the Department of Pharmacy provides critical services to our patients in collaboration with interprofessional colleagues who value our contributions to care.
 Our oncology pharmacy practitioners provide a wide breadth of services in a diversity of practice settings that include both acute and ambulatory care.
 Our oncology pharmacy team has won three ASHP Best Practice Awards.